Cops & Killers: A Mini-Memoir

 The Cadillac crawled along next to me, whitewall tires spinning so slow I could trace the circles that contained them.
 The window stayed down.
-The vice cop’s hand rested on the passenger seat in an open invitation for me to get busted.
+The vice cop rested his hand on the passenger seat in an open invitation for me to get busted.

 I shook my head.
 “No, no, no. You got the wrong girl,” thinking how much I really was the right girl.